 - Henderson Mayor Sandy Cook.

 - Salisbury Mayor Jacob “Jake” R. Day (D).
 Day, who has served as Salisbury’s mayor since 2015, built a close relationship with Franchot and his staff.
 Like Ashman, Day endorsed Hogan’s re-election bid in 2018 – a race Hogan won handily – over Mr. Jealous.
-Hogan returned the favor by endorsing Day’s successful 2019 mayoral re-election campaign.
+Hogan returned the favor by supporting Day’s successful 2019 mayoral re-election campaign.

 - Grantsville Mayor Mark C. Diehl.